 P2P Servers – Advantages:

-- Allows you to download torrents safely, from countries where torrenting isn’t allowed.
+- Allows you to download torrents safely from countries where torrenting isn’t allowed.

-- Keeps you away of IP leaks.
+- Keeps you away from IP leaks.

 P2P Servers – Disadvantages:

 - Compared to other solutions for P2P file-sharing, like Socks5 proxies, the P2P servers are slower, as are also encrypting your traffic.

 Set up your own dedicated VPN server.

 I know this might sound frightful, but it isn’t.
 Windows or Apple’s Server app offers support to set up a VPN server:

 This is one of our many beginners’ guides that shows that computer science can be fun and easy to understand.

 The conclusion of this article should sound like this: No matter the VPN appliance you want to perform with a VPN (change your real IP address, port forwarding, avoid identity theft, remotely access a company’s network, or stay safe while connected to the public Wi-Fi network in your favorite coffee shop), this complex technology uses the same components.